Toranks/Non_Fatal_Wounds-Extended/README.md

 * Stepping on a Lego (the worst thing to ever happen) > All units

-**INJURY HEALING SYSTEM**
+**WOUNDS HEALING SYSTEM**

-* Some injuries can be healed directly facing your fears.
+* Some wounds can be healed directly facing your fears.
 * Fear of terrain: 10% chance of recovery when defeating an opponent while standing on the terrain unit is scared of.
 * Fear of weapon: 20% chance of recovery when defeating an opponent wielding the weapon the unit is scared of.
 * Fear of light/dark: 5% chance of recovery when defeating an opponent during the day/night.
+* Coward: 20% chance of recovery when defeat an enemy 1 level higher or at his highest level.
+* Short-term memory loss is an 1-use wound and is healed inmediately.
-* The rest of injuries can be healed choosing a recover AMLA instead of the advancement or default AMLA (still can advance later to the next advancement).
+* The rest of wounds can be healed choosing a recover AMLA instead of the advancement or default AMLA (still can advance later to the next advancement).
-* Optional injuries can't be healed at all.
+* Optional wounds can't be healed at all.

 Feedback